clearcare/policies/source/sections/09-configuration_management_policy.md

 ## 9.4 Changing Existing Systems

 1. Subsequent changes to already-provisioned systems are unconditionally handled by one of the following methods:
-   * Changes to Salt states or pillar values.
+   * Changes to userdata states or pillar values.
    * Changes to Chef recipes.
-   * For configuration changes that cannot be handled by Chef or Salt, a runbook describing exactly what changes will be made and by whom.
+   * For configuration changes that cannot be handled by Chef or userdata, a runbook describing exactly what changes will be made and by whom.
-2. Configuration changes to Chef recipes or Salt states must be initiated by creating a Merge Request in GitLab.
+2. Configuration changes to Chef recipes or userdata states must be initiated by creating a Merge Request in GitLab.
    * The ops team member will create a feature branch and make their changes on that branch.
    * The ops team member must test their configuration change locally when possible, or on a development and/or staging sandbox otherwise.
-   * At least one other ops team member must review the Chef or Salt change before merging the change into the main branch.
+   * At least one other ops team member must review the Chef or userdata change before merging the change into the main branch.
 3. In all cases, before rolling out the change to production, the ops team member must file a task in the DT project describing the change.
 This Issue must link to the reviewed Merge Request and/or include a link to the runbook.
 4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.